9 Top-Rated Beaches in Tofino

 Authors Michael and Lana Law lived in British Columbia and always enjoy returning to Tofino.

-Tofino is home to the best beaches in Canada.
 Wide-open expanses of sand front the Pacific Ocean and attract surfers and vacationers throughout the year.
-The beaches are wonderful and wild, and each has its own personality depending on the day and time of year.
+Wonderful and wild, each beach has its own personality depending on the day and time of year.
 Tofino's beaches may be rough and stormy, calm and placid, rainy, foggy, or windblown and lonely.
 It all depends on the whims of the Pacific Ocean, the massive body of water that stretches uninterrupted from here to Japan.

 These beautiful stretches of sand are exceptionally easy to access; in most cases just park your car and walk 100 meters (or less).
 Things to do on Tofino's beaches include everything from surfing, swimming, going for long romantic walks, biking, shell hunting, and playing with your dog right through to just relaxing and staring out at the waves.

 The best way to fully experience the area is to stay at a waterfront resort or lodge.
 That way you'll be able to see the beach as it changes throughout the day from sunrise to sunset.